OfficeDev/generator-office/src/docs/ssl.md

 ![Screenshot of dialog box prompting to install the certificate]()

-Accept this prompt to install the certificate that the Yeoman generator provides, and the certificate (issued to "Developer CA for Microsoft Office Add-ins") will be added to the current user's **Trusted Root Certification Authorities** certificate store.
+Accept this prompt to install the certificate that the Yeoman generator provides, and the certificate will be added to the current user's **Trusted Root Certification Authorities** certificate store.

 ## Manually install the certificate